AndrewBakerATL/Wine/README.md

 <br>
 <br>
 ## What is Wine, or W.I.N.E.?
 Well, the literal translation is, Wine Is Not an Emulator.
 To put it simple, while Wine is a program loader, you could desribe it more like an on-the-fly instruction set that works in-tandem with Linux.
-Essentially what it does is allow Linux tp parse / read executable files, based on realtime translation.
+Essentially what it does is allow Linux to parse / read executable files, based on realtime translation.

 ## Requirements
 Tested with:<br>